I took my health for granted until I lost it.

 But they tried to treat it with strong medicine.

-I started searching for answers on my own.
+I desperately started searching for answers on my own.

 I read everything I could get my hands on.
 I saw every TED talk on the topic of health.

-And I started calling professors and world renown doctors who had helped many people heal themselves, without interference of synthetic medicine.
+And I started reaching out to professors and world renown doctors who had helped many people heal themselves, without interference of synthetic medicine.

 I learned about our body’s and mind’s inherent ability to heal itself, if given the right experiences.